-Mike is also the organist of St Edmunds Parish Church in Roundhay and in his spare time is a keen builder and restorer of mechanical musical instruments.
+Mike is the organist of St Edmunds Parish Church in Roundhay and hobbies include building and restoring mechanical musical instruments.

-Sean Smith is a passionate musician who has been teaching piano, electronic keyboard and music theory at Music House since 2006.
+Sean is a passionate musician whose been teaching piano, electronic keyboard and music theory at Music House since 2006.

-His enthusiasm for teaching both beginners and advanced students, whilst frequently using his own compositions and arrangements of well-known tunes enables pupils to learn music which is both familiar and enjoyable to play.
+He loves teaching beginners and advanced students and frequently uses his own compositions of well-known tunes helps students learn music which is familiar.

 Sean hopes each pupil will achieve their potential whilst developing a deeper understanding and passion for music.

-Hazel Smith enjoys teaching the flute and fife to students of all ages and ability from complete beginners to Grade 8 level.
-Students can work towards ABRSM/Trinity grade exams or play for enjoyment and the chance to explore a wide range of styles.
+Hazel enjoys teaching the flute and fife to students of all ages and abilities from complete beginners to Grade 8 levels.
+Students can work towards exams or play for enjoyment with opportunities to explore a wide range of styles.

-Hazel encourages her students to gain performance experience in College concerts, in a friendly and supportive environment.
-She also teaches at a local school and performs in several ensembles.
+Hazel encourages students to gain performance experience at Music House’s pupils concerts which take place twice a year.
 Hazel is a member of the British Flute Society and Benslow Music Trust.

 Hazel also coaches Music House’s Flute Choir which plays music for all the flute family.
 If you would like to join this choir please get in touch.
 You will need to have your own ‘C’ flute and there is opportunity to play piccolo, alto and bass flute if you have your own.

-His playing involves orchestral concerts, solo and chamber music recitals and a lot of theatre work.
-Despite a love of jazz, his teaching is classical in style and doesn’t involve improvisation.
+Although Dan is a jazz lover, his teaching is classical in style and doesn’t involve improvisation.
 All standards from complete beginner to diploma are welcome.

 Michael cannot emphasise the importance of the recorder enough.
 It is sometimes understated but this is an instrument with a long pedigree, a rich repertoire of renaissance, baroque and modern music which requires a proficient and robust technique.

-On a personal levels, Michael has played the recorder in ensembles and performed as a soloist in a variety of concerts.
-Currently, he performs at the Leeds Music Club where he’s been a member since 1995.
+He has played the recorder in ensembles and performed as a soloist in a variety of concerts.